Canada-Albania relations

 Bilateral relations

-Canada’s ambassador to Italy is also accredited to Albania, while a consulate in Tirana, headed by an honorary consul, assists with Canadian interests in Albania.
-Immigration and visa applications by Albanians are processed by the Citizenship, Immigration and Refugees Canada office at the Canadian embassy in Rome.
-The office’s staff members visit Albania periodically to interview candidates.
+Canada’s Embassy to Italy is accredited to Albania, while an honorary consulate in Tirana assists with Canadian interests in Albania.
+Immigration and visa applications by Albanians are processed by the office of Immigration, Refugees and Citizenship Canada at the Canadian embassy in Rome.
+Albania is represented in Canada by its embassy in Ottawa.

 Trade relations